-On the other hand, methodological differences may contribute to variability in microbial distance-decay relationships, various aspects of biological context may also play a role.
-Here, context could be considered to be the organisms studied (e.g. bacteria, archaea, fungi etc.), the study system in question (soil, freshwater, extreme systems), or the spatial scale of the study.
+On the other hand various aspects of biological context may also play a role.
+Here, context could be considered to be the organisms studied (e.g. Bacteria, Archaea, Fungi), the study system in question (soil, freshwater, extreme systems), or the spatial scale of the study.
 Taxonomic disparities between studies may cause different results if dispersal abilities are different between microorganisms.
 For example, cell size has been shown to influence dispersal properties in microbial organisms (Wilkinson et al. 2012), and varies between microbial taxa, with Eukarya tending to have larger cells than Bacteria or Archaea (Soininen et al. 2013).
 Study system may also influence the rate of the d-d relationship as previously reported (Soininen et al. 2007).
-Different environments may have different degrees of connectivity, thus facilitating or hindering long distance dispersal.
+Different environments may have different degrees of connectivity, thus facilitating or hindering long-distance dispersal, e.g. .
 Additionally, different environments maintain environmental gradients over different distances.
 For instance, soils and sediments may support strong environmental gradients over small spatial scales (e.g. Dumbrell et al. 2010), whereas the well mixed surface waters of oceans may facilitate more diffuse environmental gradients.
-Finally, the spatial scale over which the study occurs could influence the result.
+Finally, the spatial scale over which the study occurs could influence the outcome.
 Larger spatial scales may result in a decrease in dispersal between communities, and greater environmental heterogeneity, both of which may result in stronger d-d relationships (Martiny et al. 2011).

 Given the variability in microbial distance-decay relationships reported in the literature, we sought to understand whether methodological or contextual differences between studies may influence measured distance-decay relationships.
 To do this, we synthesise available data on the microbial distance-decay relationship in a meta-analysis, and use factors relating to methodological or contextual aspects of each study to predict this relationship.
 If methodological differences between studies explain the distance-decay relationship, we predict that: